 3. Apply two to three times daily until infection clears.

 Below are some testimonies from real people on this subject of honey as a home remedy for eye infection and other related eye ailments.
 They are a compilation of postings from our visitors to the page: In What Ways Have You Experienced the Benefits of Honey?.
 Honey, a folk remedy in so many ways must make a comeback in modern research!
-If you have more stories about the healing benefits of honey for the eyes, reach out to us via the form below so that we can share your story with others.
+If you have more stories about the healing benefits of honey for the eyes, reach out to us via Just Share & Ask Page.
 Thank you!

-Note: Please give your post some time to be published.
-Our system has to first monitor and weed out spammy posts.
+Honey for Eye Infection Postings 2011 to 2014 Note: Please give your post some time to be published.
+Our system has to first monitor and weed out spams.
 Only posts relevant to the topic will be published.

 I had some sort of growth on the outskirts of my eye, it was growing on the skin near my crows feet area.
 I tried STY medication from the pharmacy but that did not work and I was planning to see a dermatologist.
 I read about honey and placed raw honey on the eye area and after three nights the entire thing disappeared.